daemotron/controlbeast/doc/source/man/cb.rst

 --------------------

 The directory structure inside a :program:`cb` repository takes into account that several host systems shall be manageable through the same repository.
-Thus, at top level of the repository, each directory created represents one host system (in short, *host*).
-Within each host directory, the following directory structure needs to exist by
+Thus, the master branch contains a host skeleton, whereas for each host system (in short, *host*), a named branch (normally based on the master branch) shall be created.
+Within each host branch, the following directory structure needs to exist by convention:
-convention:

 basic
    contains meta configuration files in YAML format, describing the OS version to be expected, network configuration,